 Ideally, you should plant at the last frost date to avoid late spring frosts.
 The seed packets also tell you the number of days until harvest.
 This helps you calculate and work backward from the frost date.

-For example, some vegetable takes 100 days to harvest, as mentioned in the package.
+For example, some vegetables take 100 days to harvest, as mentioned in the package.
 But if frost is only 50 days away, it is too late to plant that vegetable this season.
-It will not have enough time to ripe before the frost hits.
+It will not have enough time to ripen before the frost hits.

 The seed packets also tell you the required temperature of the soil.
 Use a soil thermometer to check its temperature.